cindyokino/Rocket_Elevators_Controllers/README.md

 * You can run the code with at the terminal of your preference by typing: **dotnet run**

     Note that you have to be in the script folder **Commercial_Controller_CS** for it to run correctly.

+## 🏢Commercial Controller Go - Commercial_Controller.go
+* You can run the code with at the terminal of your preference by typing: **go run Commercial_Controller.go**

+    Note that you have to be in the script folder for it to run correctly.